Saint Andrew-Zorard and Benedict – Zobor

 Part of the „The patrons and guardians of the land” topic

-The first Hungarian legend about Zorard and Benedict was penned in the mid-1060s by Maurus, the Bishop of Pécs, taking the reader back to the reign of Saint Stephen.
+The first Hungarian legend about Zorard and Benedict was written in the mid-1060s by Maurus, the Bishop of Pécs, taking the reader back to the reign of Saint Stephen.
 Zorard, originally a peasant of Polish origin, arrived at Mount Zobor, where he received monastic robes from Abbot Philip and took the name Andrew.
 The exact timing is debated, but it is believed to be during the first or second decade of the 11th century.
-Andrew-Zorard embraced a life of extreme asceticism, retiring to a hermitage, fasting rigorously, and physically torturing himself while engaging in hard labor daily.
+Andrew-Zorard embraced a life of extreme asceticism, retiring to a hermitage, fasting rigorously, and physically torturing himself while performing hard labor daily.